Streaked bombardier beetle

 • This prompted the 2007 translocation of the colony to a specially prepared site nearby, consisting of rubble, crushed brick and concrete.
 61 beetles were moved.
 The development has now destroyed the original site of the colony.

-Out Streaked bombardier beetle project was undertaken with help from People’s Trust for Endangered Species.
+The Streaked Bombardier Beetle project was undertaken with funding and support from People’s Trust for Endangered Species.

 Help us to stop the extinction of invertebrate species